-The accompanying consolidated financial statements of the Foundation and its wholly owned subsidiaries (collectively Mozilla) have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) which recognizes revenue and support when earned and expenses when incurred and, accordingly, reflect all significant receivables, payables, and other liabilities.
+The accompanying consolidated financial statements of Mozilla have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) which recognizes revenue and support when earned and expenses when incurred and, accordingly, reflect all significant receivables, payables, and other liabilities.
 All significant intercompany accounts and transactions have been eliminated.
+Certain accounts in the 2019 financial statements have been reclassified for comparative purposes to conform with the 2020 presentation.
+These reclassifications had no effect on net assets or change in net assets.